 For information about applying to the program, please follow the links at the Future Students section of our site.

-BFA students learn by making their own films and videos in each year of their program, and begin working with 16mm in their first semester.
+BFA students learn by making their own films and videos in each year of their program starting in the first semester.
 Students work closely with instructors in small classes.
 Our program is collaborative and cohort-based, and this is one of our greatest strengths.
 Students’ success comes from working together with their peers and faculty in the School and with professionals in the wider world.
 This leads to long-term peer support and partnership after school, a strategy that has produced a large number of prize-winning films by our grads.
 For example, in 2012, SFU films made up a remarkable 35% of the program for the Canadian Student Film Festival.
-One of last year’s films earned Honourable Mention as Best Short Film at the Toronto International Film Festival, and is currently in distribution as part of TIFF’s “Canada’s Top Ten” program.
+In 2017, SFU alumna Kathleen Hepburn’s feature film Never Steady, Never Still premiered at the Toronto International Film Festival and, amongst numerous other accolades, was named by TIFF as one of the year’s 10 Best Canadian Films.

 We maintain a close relationship with national and regional festivals, federal and provincial media agencies, broadcasters, labs, post-houses, sound houses, and industry professionals.
-Students develop expertise and contacts through visiting artists – sessional instructors who teach advanced professional skills – and through Praxis-sponsored programs like the annual Survival Skills Day.
+Students develop expertise and contacts through visiting artists and sessional instructors who teach advanced professional skills.

 The program in Film offers three possible options for study:

 - Minor in Film and Video Studies